murphd44/mnd-ireland/README.md

 Image here* of donate page for desktop and mobile

-Deployment Of website:
+# Deployment Of website:

-The website was developed using GitPod *hyperlink, the code was commited and pushed to GitHub using the GitPod terminal window using Git commands.
+The website was developed using [GitPod](https://www.gitpod.io/), the code was commited and pushed to GitHub using the GitPod terminal window using Git commands.

-GitHub Pages:
+## GitHub Pages:
 The steps to deploying the website were as follows:

 1. Log-in to GitHub and find the GitHub repository under the top right navigation menu icon.